8 Key Steps to Better Blood Pressure Control

 - Keep a lid on alcohol.
 It raises blood pressure and adds calories.
 Your best bet: no more than one drink a day for women and two for men.

-- Eat plenty of fruits, vegetables, and low-fat and fat-free dairy products.
-Limit foods high in saturated fats and added sugars.
+- Eat plenty of fresh fruits and vegetables, whole grains, and low-fat and fat-free dairy products.
+Limit foods high in saturated and trans fats and added sugars.
 These habits, part of a Mediterranean-style diet, lower blood pressure and improve your overall heart health.

 - Get moving.
 Set a goal of 30 minutes of moderate-intensity activity at least five days a week.
 But don’t give up if that’s more than you can handle.
 Any amount of exercise is helpful.
 Start with a five-minute daily walk and increase your routine gradually.
+If you are able, sprinkle in muscle-strengthening exercises a couple of times a week.
 Ask your health care provider what level of physical activity is right for you.

 - Quit smoking.
 The nicotine in tobacco narrows blood vessels and increases your heart rate—which increases blood pressure.
 Quitting isn’t easy, but it will make a big difference in your blood pressure.